+46 8 21 91 91 +38 050 3487636

 Keloids (keloid scars) as well as hypertrophic scars can be difficult to treat.
 Keloids that underwent surgery or laser treatment are especially resistant to all types of treatment.

 Fig.1.
-Development of recurrence after surgical removal of keloid on the chest
+Dynamics of keloid recurrence after its surgical excision on the chest

 Radiotherapy of keloid (X-ray therapy)